cruppstahl/minicms/README.md

     [ ] parse navigation.yaml and use it to build routes [ ] default index page shows all posts (configurable!)
     [ ] site configuration specifies pagination etc

-[ ] if a file was updated, i.e. has a newer timestamp (and different checksum):
+    [ ] recreate auto-generated blog file if a post has been changed or added/removed

-    rebuild it (but not more than once per minute)
-[ ] if a file or directory was added then support the route [ ] if a file or directory was removed then drop the route [ ] make sure to also rebuild the generated pages etc
+[ ] if a file or directory was added then support the route [ ] if a file or directory was removed then drop the route